hampoelz/Capacitor-NodeJS/README.md

 </br>

-Now you can communicate with the Node.js process in the Capacitor app:
+Now it is possible to communicate with the Node.js process in the Capacitor app:

 ```typescript
 import { NodeJS } from 'capacitor-nodejs';